Fedalto/ideas/thousand.md

 Desktop environment notifications such as email or instant messages can be distracting.
 Events do not always require immediate attention and can be delayed and delivered in batches.

  * Email notifications could be set to once an hour, instant message alerts to 10 minutes and social networking to once a day.
- * The notifications should be rendered slowly and in visual order to avoid overwhelming users.
+ * The notifications should be rendered slowly and ordered to avoid overwhelming users.
 In the Windows notification area (nicknamed the system tray), icons can indicate notifications.

 ## 89. [Code Journey](id:code-journey)